This post was updated on June 1, 2021.

 - Time: A field with a time value

 - Native: default/standard fields in the CRM

-On the left corner of the mapping page, you will see the drop-down menu with different types of filters.
+On the left corner of the mapping page, you will see the drop-down menu with different filters.
 You can filter records according to these filter types: